moabukar/gke/README.md

+# GKE setup

-# create a xxx.auto.tfvars file to contain your account info
+- create an <name>.auto.tfvars file to contain your account info

 i.e.